SpencerBateman/webdev-bateman-spencer/README.md

 This repository if for cs5610, the graduate web development course at Northeastern.

-Checkout my inclass webdev project [here](https://webdev-bateman-spencer.herokuapp.com/)
+Checkout my in class webdev project [here](https://webdev-bateman-spencer.herokuapp.com/assets/index.html)